LivingstonDell/Jango/README.md

 # Jango

-**Note:** This repository was developed during my work at the **Institute for Protein Innovation (IPI)**.
+**Note:** This repository was developed during my 3-month Internship at the **Institute for Protein Innovation (IPI)**.
 The specific execution scripts, Slurm environment configurations, and hardcoded cluster paths reflect internal IPI infrastructure and are no longer actively deployed on a live environment.
 However, the core algorithmic logic, structural grafting pipelines, evaluation workflows, and orchestration principles remain fully intact and serve as a demonstration of the engineering framework.

 ## Scientific Rationale